btiddle/cd-ror-03controller-05gold/README.md

 ## Known Issues

-* Status messages are stored in session data.
-After about 20 rounds of play, it overflows.
-While it is possible to continue to play the game after the overflow occurs, the status updates are display unpredictably.
-The solution is to convert to storing and retrieving the messages to a database.
+* Status messages are stored and displayed accumulatively.
+After about 15 rounds of play, the error occurs "ActionDispatch::Cookies::CookieOverflow".
+To avoid the overflow, press the "Reset button on the game board and continue to play.
+The solution is to store and retrieve messages to the database.